-Ninety percent of the time, you will start your design with a 2D sketch while using 123D design.
+Ninety percent of the time, you will start your design with a 2D sketch while using Tinkercad.
 It is more than important to be knowledgeable in 2D sketch before moving to forward.

-Coming from AutoCAD, I had a little trouble finding my way using 123D Design while completing 2D sketches, but things surely went smoothly using the background I had gained on the extended use of AutoCAD.
+Coming from AutoCAD, I had a little trouble finding my way using Tinkercad while completing 2D sketches, but things surely went smoothly using the background I had gained on the extended use of AutoCAD.

 If you are interested in mastering 2D, I will suggest you take the 21 days of 2D challenge if you have not taken it yet.